Driver hits, kills middle school student in crosswalk

 The Oregonian/OregonLive reports Gresham police Sgt.
 Tom Walker said the 11-year-old Dexter McCarty Middle School student was hit in a marked crosswalk on Southeast Hogan Road.
 A traffic light was in his favor at the time of the crash, Walker said.

-The driver who hit the boy pulled over and has cooperated with investigators, Walker said.
-The driver was not in custody Monday morning.
+The 26-year-old driver who hit the boy pulled over and was arrested.
+Police say he may have been impaired and ran a red light.

 The boy died at the scene.
-Neither the boy nor the driver has been publicly identified.